Technologicat/mcpyrate/README.md

 Force an *mtime* update on your source file (`touch` it, or just save it again in a text editor), so the expander will then run again (seeing that the source file has been modified).

+### Macro expansion time where exactly?

+This is mainly something to keep in mind when developing macros where the macro implementation itself is macro-enabled code (vs. just emitting macro invocations in the output AST).
+Since the [quasiquote system](quasiquotes.md) is built on macros, this includes any macros that use `q`.

+As an example, consider a macro `mymacro`, which uses `q` to define an AST using the quasiquote notation.
+When `mymacro` reaches run time, any macro invocations used as part of its own implementation (such as the `q`) are already long gone.
+On the other hand, the use site of `mymacro` has not yet reached run time - for that use site, it is still macro expansion time.

+As the old saying goes, *it's always five'o'clock **somewhere***. *There is no global macro expansion time* - the "time" must be considered separately for each source file.

 ### `step_expansion` is treating `expand[]` (or nested `expand1[]`) as a single step?

 This is a natural consequence of `expand` and `expand1` being defined as macros.